How Have You Learned the Father?

 I want that.
 I want that for me.
 I want that for you.
 “Father, Abba, Daddy-God, Papa…”

 Worship.
-Find songs that are anointed to bring the heart of the true Father.
+Find songs anointed to bring the heart of the true Father.
 Music like that on the album Will Reagan Live at the Banks House.
-Like Mud Song and How He loves us or Pete Ohlin’s Majestic Rain, an anointed instrumental album that will invite your heart to soar with the Father.
+Like Mud Song and How He loves Us or Pete Ohlin’s Majestic Rain, an anointed instrumental album that will invite your heart to soar with the Father.

 Sit at the feet of men who have tasted the Father’s love.
 Read Brennan Manning.
-Read George Macdonald.
+Read George MacDonald.
 Read John’s Fathered by God.
-God willing, maybe even some of my teaching on Sonship might give you a nugget or two (use SONSHIP as a code to receive the mp3 for free).
+God willing, maybe even some of my teaching on Sonship might give you a nugget or two.

-It is rare and remarkable to receive the Father through a worship leader who has yielded to him and made their hearts available for His lavish Goodness to flow.
+It is rare and remarkable to receive the Father through a worship leader who has yielded to him and made their heart available for his lavish Goodness to flow.
 Find these people.
 Receive from them.
 Do life with them.
 Karla is one of them.
 Adam Paulson, leading Worship at Toth Ministries, is one of them.

-This annointed impromptu session by Jonathan David Helser and his wife is one of them I came across just a week ago through a friend has been so core in bringing the Father to my heart.
+This anointed impromptu session by Jonathan David Helser and his wife, one I came across just a week ago through a friend, has been so core in bringing the Father to my heart.